janiosarmento/gosparkline/README.md

 # Sparkline library for Go

-This is a fork of [https://github.com/dtolpin/gosparkline](Sparkline Library for Go by David Tolpin).
+This is a fork of [Sparkline Library for Go by David Tolpin](https://github.com/dtolpin/gosparkline).

 ## Example